Fedi6431/X-Format/README.md

 ### Functions & Controls

 #### - help
-If you type "help" in the program console, you will be shown all the possible commands with their descriptions.
+If you type `help` in the program console, you will be shown all the possible commands with their descriptions.

 #### - formatusb
-After typing "formatusb" the program will ask you in what type of file you want format your USB/Hard drive
+After typing `formatusb` the program will ask you in what type of file you want format your USB/Hard drive

-I purposely chose a non-existent hard drive, but if I had written D: it would have formatted the USB stick with the FAT32 file type

 #### - format
-If you type "format" the program will ask you what folder
+If you type `format` the program will ask you what folder

 After choosing the folder the program will ask if you are sure about this option